Drugs Affecting Heart Rate

 Side effects

-These are phosphodiesterase inhibitors which inhibit PDE type 3 in the heart and smooth muscle
+These are phosphodiesterase inhibitors which inhibit the enzyme PDE type 3 in the heart as well as in smooth muscle.

-– In the heart, it mimics sympathetic stimulation to increase rate and force of contraction.
+In the heart, they mimic sympathetic stimulation which leads to an increase in the heart rate and the force of contraction.

-– Use is limited to heart failure unresponsive to other therapies, as it can cause dysrhythmias.
+Their use is limited to heart failure unresponsive to other therapies, as they can cause dysrhythmias.

-These have high use dependence which gives them more selectivity for cardiac channels
+These drugs have high use dependence which gives them more selectivity for cardiac channels than in smooth muscle.

-– This is because channels in the heart are constantly opening and closing with each heartbeat, whereas in smooth muscle they remain open or closed for longer
+This is because the channels in the heart are constantly opening and closing with each heartbeat, whereas in smooth muscle they remain open or closed for longer.

 Side effects